aranjello/ZAP/readme.md

     make

-if you want to complile withoutgoing into the repl type
+if you want to complile without going into the repl type

     make release